Toward Stable Semi-Supervised Remote Sensing Segmentation via Co-Guidance and Co-Fusion: Experiments

 \subsubsection{Quantitative Comparison and Analysis}

 The comprehensive comparisons across six diverse benchmarks (Tables~\ref{tab:whdld_results}-\ref{tab:gid_results}) demonstrate that Co2S consistently achieves leading performance, particularly in regimes with extremely scarce annotations.
 On the WHDLD~\cite{shao2020multilabel} dataset, Co2S outperforms the strong competitor UniMatch by 3.7\% under the extremely sparse 1/24 split, demonstrating its capability to parse diverse land-cover features accurately.
 Similarly, on the LoveDA~\cite{wang2021loveda} dataset, the method yields a remarkable 12.3\% improvement over the supervised baseline at the 1/40 ratio, showing superior performance against significant urban-rural distribution shifts.
 For the ultra-high-resolution Potsdam~\cite{isprs-annals-I-3-293-2012} dataset, Co2S achieves the best performance at the 1/32 split with 74.3\% mIoU, surpassing remote-sensing-specific designs like DWL.
 Extending to the large-scale GID-15~\cite{tong2020land} dataset, our method outperforms UniMatch by 1.5\% at the 1/8 split, indicating proficiency in handling diverse land-cover characteristics across vast spatial areas.
 Furthermore, in the extraterrestrial environments of MER and MSL~\cite{li2022stepwise}, Co2S delivers the highest accuracy on these benchmarks characterized by extreme class imbalance.
-Notably, on MSL, it boosts the mIoU by 2.3\% over the runner-up DWL at the 1/4 ratio, showing significant gains in identifying challenging targets such as ``tracks'' where it exceeds the second-best UniMatch by 5.2\%.
 Crucially, a consistent trend observed across all benchmarks is that the performance advantage of Co2S over baselines amplifies as the labeled ratio decreases.
 This phenomenon validates the stability of our Co2S, confirming that the synergistic foundation model priors effectively prevent model collapse and sustain high accuracy even in the most extreme low-data annotation regimes.